maphew/shortcutter/README.rst

 Operating Systems
 =================

-Shortcut support Windows, MacOS and Linux.
+Shortcut support Windows, macOS and Linux.

 The way shortcuts are provide and applications launched depends on the operating system.